 It is, of course, arguable that no alternate, serious history of Leeds would ever be possible – that the 1908 exhibition and the subsequent written histories present that particular narrative because, realistically, it foregrounds the most objectively-important aspects of the Leeds story – but it is also worth making reference to the inescapable fact that the 1,800 items selected by the ‘old Leeds’ curators were, by their own admission, a fraction of the total material offered to them after the circulation of a request for items: “if all offers [of material] had been accepted the collection would have been double its present size”.
 (Yorkshire Post, July 25 1908)

-That is to say, those curators made selection decisions (as curators) always do; and that those selection decisions inevitably reflected their own view of what ‘counted’ as the ‘history of Leeds’ and, conversely, what did not count toward that story; and those ideas of what was and was not central to that history were likely driven, on some level at least, by the social background and identities of those curators, which was in all cases thoroughly-embedded within the fabric of the Leeds social, political and economic elite (similarly, we might also ask who the circulated request for material was sent to, specifically whether the recipients were fellow members of that ‘elite’; a process that would only reinforce the potentially narrow boundaries of what was considered suitable for inclusion in 1908).
+That is to say, those curators made selection decisions (as curators always do); those selection decisions inevitably reflected their own view of what ‘counted’ as the ‘history of Leeds’ and, conversely, what did not count toward that story; those ideas of what was – and was not – central to that history were likely driven, on some level at least, by the social background and identities of those curators – which was, in all cases, thoroughly-embedded within the fabric of the Leeds social, political and economic elite (similarly, we might also ask who the circulated request for material was sent to and, more specifically, whether the recipients were fellow members of that ‘elite’; an outcome and process that would only serve to reinforce the narrow boundaries of what was considered suitable for inclusion in the 1908 exhibition).

 Broadly speaking, the same process has underpinned Library (and Museum) collecting policies over that same period: in all cases, human beings – with particular perspectives, beliefs and motivations – consciously or unconsciously make selection decisions about what to add and not to add to their respective collections and, in doing so, they shape the broader narratives of what is within and without the narratives built on top of those collections.
-To be clear, this is not to downplay the importance of that collecting or to denigrate the efforts of those librarians and curators: only to remind us that libraries, archives and museums exist in the world and are inescapably embedded within their social, economic and political fabrics; that they reflect their networks of power and privilege as much as they offer a genuine ‘window into the past,’ free of value or judgement.
+To be clear: this is not to downplay the importance of that collecting, or to denigrate the efforts of those librarians and curators (nor the historians whose work builds on the archives of museums and libraries), but rather only to remind us that libraries, archives and museums exist in the world and are inescapably embedded within their social, economic and political fabrics; that they reflect their contemporary networks of power and privilege, just as much as they offer a genuine ‘window into the past,’ free of value or judgement.